wacncontent/CustomizeTool/output/articles/resource-group-overview.md

 Resource Manager automatically logs user actions for auditing.
 For informatin about working with the audit logs, see [Audit operations with Resource Manager](/documentation/articles/resource-group-audit).

-For more information about role-based access control, see [Role-based access control in the Windows Azure preview portal](/documentation/articles/role-based-access-control-configure).
-This topic contains a list of the built-in roles and the permitted actions.
+For more information about role-based access control, see [Azure Role-based Access Control](/documentation/articles/role-based-access-control-configure).
+The [RBAC: Built in Roles](/documentation/articles/role-based-access-built-in-roles) topic contains a list of the built-in roles and the permitted actions.
 The built-in roles include general roles such as Owner, Reader, and Contributor; as well as, service-specific roles such as Virtual Machine Contributor, Virtual Network Contributor, and SQL Security Manager (to name just a few of the available roles).

-For examples of assigning roles, see [Managing access to resources](/documentation/articles/resource-group-rbac).

 You can also explicitly lock critical resources to prevent users from deleting or modifying them.
 For more information, see [Lock resources with Azure Resource Manager](/documentation/articles/resource-group-lock-resources).